aws-samples/config-report/README.md

 ### Architecture
 1. Amazon EventBridge rule - triggers an AWS Lambda function on a specific configurable day and time.
-2. AWS Lambda - will run API against AWS Config, creates a CSV file with details and Sends email using SES.
+2. AWS Lambda - will run API against AWS Config, creates a CSV file with details and sends email using SES.
 3. AWS Config aggregator - collects AWS Config configuration and compliance data.
 4. Amazon Simple Email Service - will be used to send an email with the CSV file created by Lambda function.